NLPJCL/GEC-Paper/README.md

 # GEC-Reading-List

-This is a grammatical error correction reading list maintained by the Beijing Language and Culture University Intelligent Computer-Assisted Language Learning (ICALL) Research Group.
+This is a grammatical error correction reading list maintained by the HIT-LA Research Group.

 ------